rubrikinc/terraform-aws-rubrik-cloud-cluster/README.md

 --- | --- | ---
 aws_region | The AWS region code (see here) | us-east-1
 instance_type | The AWS instance type | m4.xlarge
-spot_price | The spot price in dollars to bid for an instance (spot instance only) | 0.05 cluster_name | The name of the cluster - used to tag the created instances | rubrik-test-cluster prod_environment | If ‘true’ then normal on-demand instances will be used, if ‘false’ then spot instances are requested | true
+cluster_name | The name of the cluster - used to tag the created instances | rubrik-test-cluster

 Beyond these, it contains the AMI IDs for the Cloud Cluster image as follows: